sbabic/swupdate/doc/source/handlers.rst

 Bootloader handler
 ------------------

 The bootloader handler allows to set bootloader's environment with a file.
-The file shold have the format:
+The file should have the format:

 ::